Predictia/AQUA/docs/sphinx/source/diagnostics/tropical_cyclones.rst

 Here is a list of files produced by the tropical cyclones diagnostic:

 * tempest_output_yyyymmddThh.txt:            text files produced by Tempest DetectNodes with TCs centres coordinates and maximum wind at each time step;
 * tempest_track_yyyymmddThh-yyyymmddThh.txt: text files produced by Tempest StitchNodes with TCs centres coordinates and maximum wind; for each TC trajectory (i.e. after tracking is applied);
-* TC_var_yyyymmddThh.nc:                     netcdf files with selected variables in the vicinity of each TC centre detected at each time step
+* TC_var_yyyymmddThh.nc:                     netcdf files with selected variables in the vicinity of each TC centre detected at each time step;
-* tempest_track_yyyymmddThh-yyyymmddThh.nc:  netcdf files with selected variables in the vicinity of each TC centre following TCs trajectories
-                                             (includes time dimension, yyyymmddThh-yyyymmddThh states the start-end period considered)
+* tempest_track_yyyymmddThh-yyyymmddThh.nc:  netcdf files with selected variables in the vicinity of each TC centre following TCs trajectories (includes time dimension, yyyymmddThh-yyyymmddThh states the start-end period considered).

 Example of outpud variables saved in the vicinity of TCs centres are: